Mandy Wong

-Mandy Wong Chi-man (born 21 December 1982) is a Hong Kong actress contracted to TVB.
+Mandy Wong Chi-Man (born 21 December 1982) is a Hong Kong actress previously contracted to TVB.
+She is currently under the management of Supreme Art Entertainment.

 Wong began her acting career by participating in the Miss Hong Kong 2007 beauty pageant, where she was placed among the top 5 finalists.
 She gained recognition with her performance in the 2012 dramas L'Escargot and The Hippocratic Crush, winning the Most Improved Female Artiste award at the 2012 TVB Anniversary Awards.

 In 2018, Wong earned critical acclaim for her performance in the legal comedy Threesome, winning the Favourite TVB Actress awards in both Malaysia and Singapore at the 2018 TVB 51st Anniversary Gala.

 Early and personal life

 Born in Hong Kong, Mandy Wong was raised in a single-parent household and graduated from Cognitio College (Kowloon).
 Wong is very fond of dancing and has been practising since her teenage years.
 She had also achieved grade 8 on the piano.
 She has an older sister, Cathy Wong, who was a former English language specialist at King's Glory Education Centre.
 Their mother is the owner of a cosmetics boutique in Wan Chai.